johnbiundo/nestjs-faye-transporter-sample/observable-deepdive.md

 >
 > Let's consider some of the pro's and con's of these choices.
 >
 > The REST/HTTP choice feels like a natural.
 We know it's proven, deployment-friendly, and we know Nest can handle both sides of the communication channel.
-On the _requestor_ (_nestHttpApp_) side, we might use something like like [Axios](https://github.com/axios/axios) (support [built-in to Nest](https://docs.nestjs.com/techniques/http-module) already) to make remote requests.
+On the _requestor_ (_nestHttpApp_) side, we might use something like [Axios](https://github.com/axios/axios) (support [built-in to Nest](https://docs.nestjs.com/techniques/http-module) already) to make remote requests.
 For features like Quality of Service, Load Balancing and Failover, we can take advantage of cloud native features like [Elastic Load Balancer](https://aws.amazon.com/elasticloadbalancing/), etc.
 >
 > How does the Nest Microservices alternative hold up?
 Well, we'll have to admit it isn't as "proven" as the first alternative, but it's no less proven than Nest as a whole, so if you're in this boat, you might as well consider putting up all the sails.
 Where things get **really** interesting is the richness of the _transporter communication layer_, as compared to HTTP.
 This is not a **knock** on REST/HTTP at all, just an open-eyed comparison.
 >